Hole 1 – Par 4

 This strong uphill par 5 demands 3 solid shots to reach the green in regulation.
-An accurate tee shot threaded between a bunker on the left and rough on the right will setup an equally difficult second shot with fairway bunkers threatening.
+An accurate tee shot threaded between a bunker on the left and right will setup an equally difficult second shot with fairway bunkers threatening.
 If you’ve made it this far without penalty you’ve done well.
 The approach to the green is uphill to an obscured green.
 If you’ve already lost a few balls, we recommend buying some balls from the local villagers just past the tee.

 Hole 6 – Par 5

 After the first 5 holes most players will be looking to catch their breath.
 Once you arrive at the 6th tee you’re confronted with a magnificent tee box at the top of a cliff with views across the pacific and well above the fairway.
 Longer players will salivate at the chance to cut the corner and reach the green in two, but with deep bunkering and an awkward green, this is truly a risk/reward hole with birdies on offer for the bold.

 Choose your club wisely; missing the green is not an option if you want to escape with par.
 This hole requires an accurate tee shot from an elevated tee to a seemingly large and flat green, surrounded by deep bunkers positioned to collect errant shots.
 Be warned, 3-putts are frequent on this slippery green.